Relational databases

 Relationships

 You define foreign keys in a database to model relationships in the real world.
 Relationships between real-world entities can be quite complex, involving numerous entities each having multiple relationships with each other.
-For example, a family has multiple relationships between multiple people—all at the same time.
 In databases there are two things which describes the relationship between two table: Cardinality and Modality.

 In a relational database the relationship type(Cardinality) between two tables is one of below: